lmirosevic/GBVersionTracking/README.md

 Installation
 ------------

-Use CocoaPods, add this to your project's Podfile and run `pod update`:
+Use CocoaPods, add this to your project's Podfile and run `pod install`:

 ```
 pod 'GBVersionTracking'